Moolatho Brahma roopaya, madhyatho Vishnu roopine,

 The concept of the Tree of life is a part of the Christian, Jewish, and Islamic versions of the creation of life, commonly termed as the Genesis.

 A mid 19th c.
 CE Islamic prayer rug from Iran/Persia showing the tree of life within a pointed niche, a mihrab (first on left).
-It appears distinctly inspired from the Assyrian Aserah (Mother Tree/God’s wife, a symbol of fertility) on the right Source Source
+It appears distinctly copied from the Assyrian Aserah (Mother Tree/God’s wife, a symbol of fertility) on the right Source Source

 In Islamic literature, the tree of life is termed as the Sidra or Tuba, which grows in Paradise (seventh heaven, placed at the right side of God’s throne).
 Being sacred, we find it depicted in mihrabs, on rugs, and otherwise.
 The tree marks the limits of heaven, and angels cannot cross this boundary.
 The Sidra has its earthly manifestation in a deciduous shrub that grows in Arabia and India, known as Zizyphus jujuba (bears edible fruits known as the red date or Indian date).
 While the Quran refers to it as only ‘the tree’, and forbades Adam and Eve to taste the fruits of this tree, it was Satan who referred to it as the tree of immortality/life.